tailwind/engineering-blog-posts/1-building-an-instagram-hashtag-typeahead-in-javascript/post.md

 When a user is in the process of editing an Instagram post caption, one of several different things can be true:

-1. The user might be typing a new hashtag or editing an existing one
+1\.
+The user might be typing a new hashtag or editing an existing one

-1. The user‘s caret might be focused on a hashtag, but the user might not actually be editing the hashtag at the moment
+2\.
+The user may be focused on a hashtag, but not actually editing the hashtag at the moment

-1. The user could be editing the post caption but not typing a hashtag
+3\.
+The user could be editing the post caption but not typing a hashtag

 In which cases would we want to display a typeahead?